IS • Information Systems

 IS 495 · Enterprise Risk Management 3 Credits

-Enterprise risk management (ERM) is the process of planning, organizing, leading, and controlling the activities of an organization in order to minimize the effects of risk on an organization’s capital and earnings.
-Students will acquire the skills necessary to successfully identify and analyze risks, develop risk management processes and remediation plans, and explore the different models used in the risk management practice.
+Application of risk management principles to protect the organization’s information security assets.
+Students acquire the skills necessary to identify and analyze information security risk, develop risk management processes and remediation plans, and explore models used in information security risk management practice.